Hainanese Delights has just re-opened for business on Labour Day at its new premises on No. 42, King Street.

-The 3 Wong brothers who started Hainanese Delights - George, 73, JP, 70, and Charles, 66 - were offspring of Hainanese émigré, Wong Seng Hye, the long-time chief cook of Edgecliff, one of the many grand manors dotting Penang Hill, just after World War II.
+The 3 Wong brothers who started Hainanese Delights - George, 73, JP, 70, and Charles, 66 - were offsprings of Hainanese émigré, Wong Seng Hye, the long-time chief cook of Edgecliff, one of the many grand manors dotting Penang Hill, just after World War II.

 They had started Hainanese Delights 15 years ago to reprise the Colonial-British-era dishes they remembered being cooked by their father.
 Their new restaurant is located on King Street, one of the earliest streets in George Town, and named in honour of King George III, who reigned from 1760 to 1801.
 It was under his reign when Penang was founded by Captain Francis Light in 1786.
 There is also a Queen Street nearby, named in honour of his consort, Queen Charlotte.

 King George III was, of course, infamous for being the one who lost the American colonies.

 Hainanese spring roll (left) and lor bak (right) - these were both pretty good.

 The Hainanese spring rolls or choon phneah have jicama, carrot and pork or chicken filling, and are generally twice larger and much heftier compared to the Chinese deep-fried spring rolls.
 My fave places for these type of choon phneah rolls in Penang are Beach Corner and Happy Garden.

 The lor bak meat rolls tasted okay, but were sliced too thinly, instead of into chunks.